 Universidad Iberoamericana is a private Catholic university that was founded in 1943 by the Jesuits.
 It has expanded to include five campuses and over 12,000 students.

 Second- and third-year UNC law students take between 12-15 credit hours which are applicable toward their J.D. degree from UNC-Chapel Hill School of Law.
 Students are able to choose from a broad spectrum of classes to fit their particular interests.
 Students interested in studying at Universidad Iberoamericana should contact Director of International Programs Dr. Beverly Sizemore to set up an appointment time.
-Students should meet with Dr. Sizemore by mid-October for a spring semester exchange and by mid-March for a fall semester exchange.
-Interested student should consult the Iberoamericana Factsheet for more information.
+Students should meet with Dr. Sizemore by early-October for a spring semester exchange and by early-March for a fall semester exchange.
+Interested students should consult the Iberoamericana Factsheet for more information.